seancfoley/IPAddress/ipaddress.md

 Tries can also be used as the backing data structures for maps and sets, as well as the backing data structure for a containment trie collection, which is described later in this document in the section on IP address collections.

-With the Java ligrary, you can use the `asSet` and `asMap` methods in a trie or associtive trie, respectively, to use the trie as a backing trie for a Java Collections Set or Map.
+With the Java library, you can use the `asSet` and `asMap` methods in a trie or associative trie, respectively, to use the trie as a backing trie for a Java Collections Set or Map.

 When handling large numbers of addresses or CIDR prefix blocks, it can be much more efficient to use the trie data structure for common operations on those addresses and blocks, the trie constructed in linear time proportional to the number of addresses, and then offering constant time containment and retrieval operations on all of the contained addresses or subnets at once.